The days are getting longer and in our garden we’re definitely planning for Spring.

 I’m staying with Gardener’s Delight for our red cherry, planning to be a more on to it with the Black Cherry than I was last year – it’s more difficult to germinate and starts producing late but finishes late too, and I’m staying with Roma for sauces, relish and bottling.

-We’ll sow these in the First Quarter moon phase later this month.
+We’ll sow these in the First Quarter moon phase.
 Remember to put the seed packets in the fridge for at least a couple of weeks beforehand to assist with germination.

 So it’s all very well to order seeds, but where are the plants going to go?
 That’s where our Crop Rotation plan comes into its own.
 Remember the four types of crops to rotate are nitrogen-fixing, root crops, fruiting vegetables and leafy greens.